SWAN KEEPING TERMS

-Winter Wakes Selected Areas of Water in which the Ice is Kept Broken
+Winter Wakes – Selected Areas of Water in which the Ice is Kept Broken

-Waking Time Periods of Hard Frost during which Wakes are Kept OPEN
+Waking Time – Periods of Hard Frost during which Wakes are Kept OPEN

 Making and Keeping OPEN Wakes (Water) for them.

-Feral – Living Free Returning to Living Wild from
+Feral – Living Free – Returning to Living Wild from a Domestic/Captive Life.

 Excessive Pressure or Breaks in the Skin may cause these to form.

 These Infected Sores Need Attention, they may Result in Permanent Limping, Difficulty Walking.

 The Infection may become Septic, Spreading through the Body… Increases Mortality.

 Aviculture – Raising and Care of Wild Birds in Captivity, for the Breeding of Game Stock,